Mary Ward (nun): Return to England

-In 1637, with letters of introduction from Pope Urban to Queen Henrietta Maria of France, Mary returned to England and established herself in London.
+In 1637, with letters of introduction from Pope Urban VIII to Queen Henrietta Maria of France, Mary returned to England and established herself in London.
 There she and her companions established free schools for the poor, nursed the sick and visited prisoners.
 In 1642 she journeyed northward with her household where they established a community school in Hutton Rudby, the home of cousin Sir Thomas Gascoigne, and then travelled to stay with the Thwing family at Heworth, near York.
-She died at Heworth Manor, 20 January 1645 (old calendar) during the English Civil War.
+She died at Heworth Manor, on 20 January 1645 (old calendar) during the English Civil War.

 After her death, her companions thought it best not to bury her body near the city centre where she died because of the dangers of desecration.
-Instead they sought a less conspicuous place and found a solution by arranging for her to be buried in the churchyard of St Thomas' Church, Osbaldwick, about a mile away.
+Instead, they sought a less conspicuous place and found a solution by arranging for her to be buried in the churchyard of St Thomas' Church, Osbaldwick, about a mile away.
 There, as the record says, "the vicar was honest enough to be bribed".
 Her burial on 1 February 1645 was also attended by Anglicans and she was much admired and revered by many local people, both Catholic and Protestant.
-Her tombstone can still be viewed inside the church, though the location of her body is not known.
-It reads, "To love the poor, / persevere in the same, / live die and rise with them / was all the aim of / Mary Ward / who having lived 60 years and 8 days / died 20th January 1645."
+Her epitaph can be viewed inside the church, though she was buried in the cemetery of the Anglican church of Osbaldwick.
+The epitaph reads, "To love the poor, persevere in the same, live, die, and rise with them was all the aim of Mary Ward who having lived 60 years and 8 days.
+Died 30th January 1645".